COVID-19: Information for Residents

 Moorpark College, 7075 Campus Road

-Northeast corner of campus, on the east side of the main north parking lot
+Northeast corner of campus, in the Charles Temple Observatory parking lot

 Monday-Friday, 10AM - 7PM